Program Supervisor Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a program supervisor?

-Most program supervisor H-1B petitions require a bachelor's degree in business administration, public administration, healthcare administration, education, or the specific field of the programs you'll supervise.
+Most program supervisor H-1B visa petitions require a bachelor's degree in business administration, public administration, healthcare administration, education, or the specific field of the programs you'll supervise.
 The degree field must relate to the specialized knowledge required for the particular program area.

 Do program supervisors qualify for O-1 visas?